AHSN

 Michael Ewans

-Michael Ewans, FAHA, is Conjoint Professor in the School of Humanities and Social Science at the University of Newcastle, Australia and a Fellow of the Australian Academy of the Humanities.
+Michael Ewans, FAHA, is Conjoint Professor in the School of Humanities, Creative Industries and Social Science at the University of Newcastle, Australia and a Fellow of the Australian Academy of the Humanities.
 Before retiring from the Chair of Drama in 2011 he specialized in directing plays and chamber operas, translating Greek tragedy and comedy for performance, and publishing these translations with theatrical commentaries, and he continues to write books and articles which explore how operas and dramas work in the theatre.
 He has also explored the reception of Greek tragedy and the epic.
-In 2020 Bloomsbury Academic published A Cultural History of Comedy: vol. 1 Antiquity, which Michael edited and to which he contributed a chapter on Praxis.
+His most recent books are Euripides: Medea.
+Translation and Theatrical Commentary and Staging Ancient Greek Plays: a Practical Guide.

 Nicholas Holm

-Nicholas Holm is a Senior Lecturer in Media Studies at Massey University, New Zealand.
+Nicholas Holm is a Senior Lecturer in Media Studies at Massey University, Aotearoa New Zealand.
 His research addresses the politics of popular culture with particular emphasis on humour and satire.
-He is the author of Humour as Politics (2017), and several articles on the politics of humour in contemporary media.
-He is a member of the editorial board of Comedy Studies.
+He is the author of Humour as Politics (2017), and multiple articles on the politics of humour in contemporary media in journals including New Media + Society, European Journal of Cultural Studies, and Thesis Eleven.
+He is an editor of the journal Comedy Studies and a book reviews editor for Humor.

 Lucien Leon